 The venue is next to Liverpool Street Station which connects to the Underground tube network and rail services to the east of England.
 It takes around an hour to get there from Stansted, Heathrow, or Gatwick airport, and around 20 minutes from St Pancras International for Eurostar.

 If you’re coming from somewhere else in London, be aware that it can take a long time to travel through the city, so take this into account if you are not staying near the venue.

-The first larp starts 1100 Saturday morning, and the last larp finishes 1800 on Sunday.
-There are informal social events on Friday and Sunday evening.
+The first larp starts 1100 Saturday morning, and the last larp finishes 1900 on Sunday.
+There are informal social events on Friday, Saturday, and Sunday evenings.
 See the timetable page for more information.

 We our aim is to make The Smoke as accessible as possible.
 If you have any questions or would like any assistance please let us know and we will do our best to help you.

 A ramp is available to access the building and can be set up in advance.
 There is an elevator which will get participants from the cafe area to the first floor.
 The toilets upstairs may not be accessible to wheelchair users.
 The ones downstairs are.
 The doors to the studio where the larps are held are large enough to accommodate a wheelchair

 The bathrooms are gender neutral.

 Accessibility during larps